trustgraph-ai/trustgraph/README.md

 npx @trustgraph/config
 ```

-The config process will generate app config that can be run locally with Docker, Podman, or Minikube.
+The config process will generate an app config that can be run locally with Docker, Podman, or Minikube.
 The process will output:
 - `deploy.zip` with either a `docker-compose.yaml` file for a Docker/Podman or `resources.yaml` for Kubernetes
 - Deployment instructions as `INSTALLATION.md`